jianhaoti/minimalistic-personal-page/blogPosts/geometers-derivation-graph-laplacian.md

 date: "26 October 2024"
 tags: ["graph theory", "linear algebra"]
 excerpt: "
-The graph Laplacian is the central object of study in spectral graph theory, but its ties to the standard Laplacian isn’t apparent in standard references.
-In this article, we bridge this gap by showing both Laplacians can be interpreted as the difference between a function value and its local average.
+The graph Laplacian is central in spectral graph theory, but its link to the standard Laplacian is often unclear.
+We show both represent the difference between a function and its local average.
 "
 ---